How to reach Sangla Valley from Delhi

 Because we were not driving ourselves, we planned & started from Delhi to Sangla Valley at night around 22h30.
 Crossed Chandigarh by 03h30 and once we touched the hilly area the speed dropped by half.
 We drove non-stop for almost another 3 hours, stopping around Shimla for morning tea and then reached Narkanda where we found the lovely nature camp.
 Tired of such a long drive with minimal breaks we were literally exhausted by the time we reached our destination around 14h00.

-If you plan to visit the picturesque village of Sangla valley and want to avoid the mistakes we made, read further on how to reach Sangla Valley from Delhi.
+If you plan to visit the picturesque village of Sangla Valley and want to avoid the mistakes we made, read further on how to reach Sangla Valley from Delhi.

 How to reach Sangla Valley from Delhi | Sangla Valley from Delhi | Sangla Valley | Delhi | India | Asia | travel | Road trip | #india #asia #sanglavalley